kengibson1111/go-stdlib/README.md

 ## bytes

-* bufferreader - shows how to turn a buffer into an io.Reader.
-Handy.

 * compare - basic comparison and equality.

 * comparesearch - shows how to find a byte slice in a sorted set of byte slices.